 When you put your hand on a friendly face, you make contact right away.
 You communicate warmth.
 Show that you’re close by.
 It’s a gesture that comes to me naturally from the heart.”
 Diana, Princess of Wales

-When Prince Charles married Lady Diana Spencer, I was a pre-teen middle school student living in Asia.
-As this was the pre-Internet era, our knowledge of the details surrounding the engagement and upcoming wedding were limited to a few articles in the newspaper and international magazines, and snippets of information on the news.
+When Prince Charles married Lady Diana Spencer, I was a preteen, middle school student living in Asia.
+As this was the pre-Internet era, our knowledge of the details surrounding the engagement and upcoming wedding were limited to a few articles in the newspaper and international magazines and snippets of information on the news.
 We could see that Lady Diana was clearly beautiful and that she came from a distinguished and wealthy British family.
 (The Spencer estate is currently valued at $100 million.)
 We could also see that this was no ordinary English rose.
-In fact it is said that she was more blue blooded (read “English”) than German stock Charles.
+In fact it is said that she was more blue blooded (as in “English”) than Prince Charles.

 From shoes, to neck and hemlines, fabrics and style influences to ball and wedding gowns, her taste could be seen in the wardrobes of women around the world.
 As she matured into a woman in her 30s, her style evolved as well.
 She became an elegant and stylish woman always at the forefront of the fashion trends.
 Her photos graced all the right fashion magazines.
 Even though she was nine years older than me, it was hard to not notice her influences in the fashion world.
 In later years, when I was a single woman living in Asia and working for an international organization, style leaders like Princess Diana did influence my shopping choices.
 Years later as I prepared to marry, I had my florist copy the flower baskets and head garlands featured in this royal wedding.
 I was more excited to see this royal wedding inspired detail than my own outfit!